“He has it. He has it in every way…he has a fantastic technique…he communicates very well with the public…”

 Classic FM (NZ)

-New Zealand born John Couch is an Australian based classical guitarist and the Director of New Zealand’s premiere classical guitar festival, the Taranaki Classical Guitar Summer School (TCGSS).
+New Zealand born John Couch is an Australian based classical guitarist and the Artistic Director of New Zealand’s premiere classical guitar festival, the Taranaki Classical Guitar Summer School (TCGSS).
 Couch is a highly qualified guitarist holding a Masters of Music in performance and research (pedagogy), Post-Graduate Diploma in performance and research, Bachelor of Music and is a Fellow of the Trinity Guildhall (London).

 “An extraordinary musician, a perfect technique:”